 Contrary to popular belief, depressive disorder is not something that’s “all in your head.”
-Although education is increasing about mental illness, there still seems to be a stigma that is prevalent in society about individuals who suffer from depression.
+Unfortunately, although education is increasing about mental illness, there still seems to be a stigma prevalent in society about individuals who suffer from depression.

 It’s common for people to use phrases like: